-You can spend hours Googling the best tips, tricks and best practices for asking clients for referrals, but one thing is missing from all those articles – the actual words that are supposed to come out of your mouth.
+You can spend hours Googling the best tips, tricks and best practices on how to ask clients for referrals, but one thing is missing from all those articles: the actual words that are supposed to come out of your mouth.

 We’ve all been in that situation, whether professional or personal, where we spend hours researching how to do something, but when it comes to go-time, we just can’t find the right words to say.
 Or, we never really knew what to say in the first place.

 That’s especially true for asking clients for referrals.
 Many of us are shy or feel too pushy when we essentially have to ask current clients to find us new business.
 That’s totally normal, but it doesn’t help with finding the right words to actually make the ask.

 First, let’s address a few considerations about asking for customer referrals without looking like a fool:

 If you are asking for a referral, you most likely have an established relationship with the client.
 This relational equity can withstand a direct referral request.
 There is no need to be coy.